 But Athena’s ethics are not limited to plagiarism.

-Using her Twitter account @contentcatnip, Athena has already admitted that ‘palm oil [actually] produces more oil per hectare than other oil crops making it better for the environment than coconut or rapeseed oil‘ (mirror).
-She has also noted that deforestation in the tropics is due to various commodities, including ‘#soy #meat #cocoa #coffee’ (mirror).
-Yet, somehow only palm oil deserves a #boycottpalmoil call-to-action, while the other commodities are unimportant to Athena.
+Using an alternate Twitter account (@contentcatnip), Athena has already admitted that ‘palm oil [actually] produces more oil per hectare than other oil crops making it better for the environment than coconut or rapeseed oil‘ (archive).
+She has also noted that deforestation in the tropics is due to various commodities, including ‘#soy #meat #cocoa #coffee’ (archive).
+Yet, somehow only palm oil deserves a #boycottpalmoil call-to-action, while the other commodities are being ignored by Athena.

 Clearly, Athena has a fair understanding of the issues concerning deforestation, the palm oil industry and the role of the RSPO in transforming this industry.

 In light of even Greenpeace calling her claims ‘a little misleading‘, Athena Dennis’s professional details raise numerous alarms.
 More so in light of her stubborn efforts to scrub posts from Twitter and other social media to hide her track record with for-profit entities and her conflicting interests.
 It raises the question of whether one of these entities is funding her propaganda, and which one is.

 Only Athena can tell, but I won’t hold my breath for her ethics to kick in!

 Athena relies heavily on web intent URLs (a.k.a. click-to-tweet links and tweet buttons) to have her followers retweet her conspiracy theories for her.
 These URLs so reflect her knowledge of palm oil and the RSPO: crude, erroneous & prejudiced.

 https://twitter.com/intent/tweet?=&text=Until big brands cease %23deforestation completely I am going %23palmoilfree.
 I boycott supermarket brands